wsaihopfsg/vos-scripting-how-to/intro/Basic/Menkyo/Menkyo.rst

 .. image:: /intro/Basic/Menkyo/components.jpg

 1. The date of birth in Japanese era format.
 Conversion table can be found `here. <http://www.tokyo-kuwano.com/postmail/nengou_kanzan.html>`__
 2. The date of issue in Japanese era format.
-Conversion table can be found `here. <http://www.tokyo-kuwano.com/postmail/nengou_kanzan.html>`__
+Conversion table can be found `here. <http://www.tokyo-kuwano.com/postmail/nengou_kanzan.html>`__ The last 5 digits are the issuing number.
 3. The color-code.
 There are 3 colours

 .. _colortable: